syntalos/syntalos/docs/tutorials/04_firmata-interface.rst

 Open the settings of *Firmata IO* and select the serial port number of your plugged-in Arduino.

 .. note::
-    If the device does not show up for selection or you get a permission error upon launching Syntalos, you may need to add yourself to the ``dialout`` group to use serial devices.
+    If the device does not show up for selection or you get a permission error upon launching your experiment, you may need to add yourself to the ``dialout`` group to use serial devices.
     In order to do that, open a terminal and enter ``sudo adduser $USER dialout``, confirming with you administrator password.
 After a reboot / relogin, connecting to your Arduino should work now.